cscorley/dissertation/chapters/2_related/2_flt.md

 @Dit-etal_2011a provide a taxonomy and survey of feature location in source code covering the scope of FLTs.
 They identify 89 works related to feature location in their systematic literature survey and extract 7 dimensions for their taxonomy.
-The primary dimension, type of analysis, can be used for categoization purposes and consists of four categories: dynamic, static, historical, and textual.
+We use the primary dimension, type of analysis, for categorization purposes.
+The different types of analysis are: dynamic, static, historical, and textual.

 Dynamic FLTs use information from a system's execution, such as stack traces